 Many people who are injured in a car accident are forced to miss time from work.
 Whether you were at fault or not, the reality is that these incidents and the resulting injuries often force you out of the office or cause you to miss out on opportunities.

-It’s not always straightforward how these type of damages are calculated.
+It’s not always straightforward how these types of damages are calculated.
 But the good news is that with the help of a personal injury lawyer, you may be able to recover your lost wages.

 Wage Loss Following an Accident

 If you are injured in a car accident and your injuries require that you miss time from your job, the lost income that results from missing work can lead to financial problems for you and your family.
 Thankfully, wage loss is a recoverable damage in a personal injury claim.

 Policyholders with a PIP coverage on their policy are protected for lost wages after an accident, regardless of who was at fault in causing the car accident.
 In Washington state, all auto insurance policies must include PIP unless the consumer chooses to opt out of the coverage by signing a waiver form.

 Unfortunately, most insurance policies only cover wage loss beginning two weeks after the accident or injury occurred.
 In order to receive compensation for wage loss, you must provide the insurance company with documented evidence that proves your injuries were severe enough to cause you to miss work.